-Here are some of our featured speakers and panelists for the SABR 49 national convention, which will be held June 26-30, 2019, at the Manchester Grand Hyatt in downtown San Diego.
-Stay tuned for more news on speakers, panelists, and presenters!
+Here are our featured speakers and panelists for the SABR 49 national convention, which was held June 26-30, 2019, at the Manchester Grand Hyatt in downtown San Diego.

 9:30-10:30 a.m., Thursday, June 27